Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory

 Identifying noncompliance, although regular blood level monitoring is not indicated in most patients

-Steady-state serum concentrations associated with optimal response to citalopram are in the range of 100 ng/mL to 250 ng/mL when the patient is administered the R,S-enantiomeric mixture (Celexa) and 50 ng/mL to 130 ng/mL when S-citalopram (Lexapro) is administered.
+Steady-state serum concentrations associated with optimal response to citalopram are in the range of 50 to 100 ng/mL when the patient is administered the R,S-enantiomeric mixture (Celexa).

 The most common toxicities associated with excessive serum concentration are fatigue, impotence, insomnia, and anticholinergic effects.
-The toxic range for R,S-citalopram is >400 ng/mL and S-citalopram is >250 ng/mL.
+The toxic range for citalopram is >220 ng/mL.